 All too often cyclists think their performance depends on the amount of carbohydrates they consume.
-While they are essential before and during exercise, numerous studies also suggest the importance that protein plays, too.
+While carbs are essential before and during exercise, protein has an important role to play as well.

-Carbs might be the best riding fuel, but skimp on protein when the ride is over and you’ll suffer fatigue, muscle soreness and slower recovery.
+Carbs might be the best riding fuel, but skimp on protein when the ride is over and your recovery will suffer.

 Why you need protein

 Second, and perhaps more importantly for cyclists, protein is vital for the repair and recovery of muscle tissue after a ride.

-Protein-rich foods have additional beneﬁts, too – they are involved in producing neurotransmitters, chemical messengers in the brain keeping you alert, focused and energised.
-They also slow down the release rate of glucose into the bloodstream, helping stabilise blood sugar between rides, and containing energising nutrients such as B vitamins, iron and zinc.
+Protein-rich foods have other benefits besides helping your body recover from training.
+They play a role in producing neurotransmitters, chemical messengers in the brain that keep you alert, focused and energised.
+They also slow down the release of glucose into the bloodstream, helping stabilise blood sugar between rides, and contain energising nutrients such as B vitamins, iron and zinc.

 How much protein do I need?

 Depending on the amount and intensity of your cycling, the recommended range is 1.2–1.4g protein per kg of body weight per day.

 This compares to 0.8g/kg of body weight per day for the average person.
-So if you weigh 70kg you would need between 84-98g/day.
-In practical terms, a 100g (3 1⁄2 oz) piece of meat or ﬁsh contains between 25-30g protein and vegetarian sources around 15-20g.
-So depending on your choices you would need 3-5 servings a day.
+So if you weigh 70kg you'd need between 84–98g/day.
+In practical terms, a 100g (3.5oz) piece of meat or ﬁsh contains between 25–30g protein and vegetarian sources around 15–20g.
+As such, depending on your food choices, you'd need 3–5 servings a day.

 When to eat protein

-To meet your protein needs you’ll need to include some protein with most meals and snacks, the exception being just before and during rides when carbohydrates are more valuable.
+To meet your protein needs you’ll have to include some protein with most meals and snacks; the exception being just before and during rides when carbohydrates are more valuable.

-Including a little protein with your carbohydrate speeds glycogen recovery, helps minimise protein breakdown, reduces muscle soreness and boosts muscle repair.
-Aim for a ratio of three parts carbohydrate to one part protein (about 20-25g protein and 60-70g carbohydrate depending on body weight).
+Protein should also feature in whatever you snack on immediately after a ride and in any post-training meal.
+Including a little protein with carbohydrates accelerates glycogen recovery, reduces muscle soreness and boosts muscle repair.
+Aim for a ratio of three parts carbohydrate to one part protein (about 20–25g protein and 60–70g carbohydrate depending on body weight).